History | Introduction of JIPAD | JIPAD | JIPAD is Japan's largest intensive care database

 2011

-The ICU Assessment Committee developed a business plan
+The ICU Assessment Committee developed a business plan.

 March 2013

-Reported study results at the JSICM general meeting, and
+Reported study results at the JSICM general meeting, and called for JIPAD participation.

 December